 After the fair organized by St. Benedict church, Shie-Shie, Ammon and I decided to stay overnight in Georgetown and hike up the volcano the next day.
-However, due to bad weather conditions up there we decided to hitchhike instead.
+However, due to bad weather conditions we decided to hitchhike instead.
 The first thing we did in the morning was running to the beach and swimming in the stormy sea.
-The waves were massive; I am not even kidding you!
+The waves were massive; I am not even kidding!
 Ammon was hesitating a bit but I knew we could not miss this chance!
 Shie-Shie was super scared but did not try to stop us.
-It was really hard to stay standing when the waves were hitting the shore.
+It was really hard to stand when the waves were hitting the shore.
 After swimming we felt so refreshed.

 10:10 we reached the main road and caught a van which speedy brought us all the way down to the capital.
 It was Sunday morning, so Kingstown was incredibly quiet.
 We left the city center and tried to get a ride but unfortunately no matter how hard we tried nobody stopped for a while.